This article has been updated as of October 3, 2024

 Gone are the days when students were limited to a single choice for language proficiency tests.
 Universities are increasingly broadening their options, offering students the liberty to choose the test that best aligns with their circumstances and preferences.

-Case in point: since 2020, the number of programs that recognize the DET has doubled to over 5,000!
+Case in point: since 2020, the number of programs that recognize the DET has more than doubled to over 5,500!
 This steady growth in acceptance is part of a broader trend towards institutions taking a more student-centric approach to admissions, where students can take the test that’s right for them.

 Do universities accept more than one English test?